 In 1984, Jesuit Dallas President Clyde LeBlanc, S.J. asked JAAWA President Kay Neuhoff and her board to assist in implementing an auction to help finance a scholarship/endowment fund for Jesuit.
 JAAWA members researched other Jesuit school auctions and helped to organize the first Celebration Auction in 1984, with many of JAAWA's board members assuming leadership roles.
-A percentage of the raised money was donated to the Rev. Patrick H. Koch, S.J.
-Scholarship Fund, and continues to be donated to this day.

 In 1984, the scope of membership eligibility was expanded to include all mothers of current students, mothers and wives of alumni as well as friends of Jesuit Dallas.
 Thus JWA, the Jesuit Women's Auxiliary, was born!
 JWA's purpose changed from supporting the Jesuit alumni to "supporting Jesuit College Preparatory School in all of its endeavors."